GSK plc: 2010 Pandemrix connected with narcolepsy

-The Pandemrix influenza vaccine was developed by GlaxoSmithKlinefIn in 2006.
+The Pandemrix influenza vaccine was developed by GlaxoSmithKline in 2006.
 It was used by Finland and Sweden in the H1N1 mass vaccination of the population against the 2009 swine flu pandemic.
 In August 2010, The Swedish Medical Products Agency (MPA) and The Finnish National Institute for Health and Welfare (THL) launched investigations regarding the development of narcolepsy as a possible side effect to Pandemrix flu vaccination in children, and found a 6.6-fold increased risk among children and youths, resulting in 3.6 additional cases of narcolepsy per 100,000 vaccinated subjects.

 In February 2011, The Finnish National Institute for Health and Welfare (THL) concluded that there is a clear connection between the Pandemrix vaccination campaign of 2009 and 2010, and the narcolepsy epidemic in Finland.
-A total of 152 cases of narcolepsy were found in Finland during 2009–2010, and ninety percent of them had received the Pandemrix vaccination.
+A total of 152 cases of narcolepsy were found in Finland during 2009–2010, and ninety per cent of them had received the Pandemrix vaccination.
 Sweden however observed very few influenza cases totally in 2009 and especially 2010 as compared to most other years.
 In 2015, it was reported that the British Department of Health was paying for Sodium oxybate medication for 80 patients who are taking legal action over problems linked to the use of the swine flu vaccine, at a cost to the government of £12,000 per patient per year.